apache/drill/_docs/configure-drill/securing-drill/090-configuring-kerberos-security.md

 ## Prerequisites

 The required Kerberos (JDBC) plugin is part of the Drill 1.11 package.
 To use it, you must have a working Kerberos infrastructure, which Drill does not provide.
 You must be working in a Linux-based or Windows Active Directory (AD) Kerberos environment with secure clusters and have a Drill server configured for Kerberos.
-See [Enabling Authentication]({{site.baseurl}}/docs/configuring-kerberos-authentication/#enabling-authentication).
+See [Enabling Authentication and Encryption]({{site.baseurl}}/docs/configuring-kerberos-authentication/#enabling-authentication-and-encryption).

 ## Client Authentication Process